dzhang20/Botnet/README.md

-# pybotnet
+# Python Botnet
-A botnet framework written in Python.
-For HackIllinois 2019.
+A botnet framework written For HackIllinois 2019.